Third of Covid patients have at least one long-term symptom up to six months

 “We found in a cohort of patients with influenza that the same symptoms also tend to occur, but they tend to occur at lower rates,” said NIHR academic clinical fellow Dr Max Taquet, who led the analysis.

-The authors stressed there were "important caveats" which meant the results should not be generalised - namely that people included in the study with both flu and Covid could have been more unwell than those in the general population because they had sought medical help for their symptoms.
+The authors stressed there were “important caveats” which meant the results should not be generalised: one was that people included in the study with both flu and Covid could have been more unwell than those in the general population because they had sought medical help for their symptoms.

-Dr Taquet said: "Over one third of patients were diagnosed with at least one of the long Covid symptoms between three and six months after their Covid-19 illness.
+Dr Taquet said: “Over one-third of patients were diagnosed with at least one of the long Covid symptoms between three and six months after their Covid-19 illness.

 “The severity of the illness, age and sex affected the incidence and profile of long Covid symptoms.

-"Similar symptoms were seen in people after influenza but they occur and co-occur less commonly."
+“Similar symptoms were seen in people after influenza, but they occur and co-occur less commonly.”

 Dr Elaine Maxwell, a scientific adviser at the NIHR, who was not involved in the study, said the research “only included those who had tested positive so likely missed many people who stayed at home and were not tested” for Covid or flu.